 3D printing is joining layers of material to create a three-dimensional object.
 A 3D printer filament is the “ink” used for 3D printing.
 It’s a thread-like substance assembled into different shapes.
 A computer-aided design (CAD) software creates the shapes.

 3D printing starts with an idea.
-The idea stems out as a design in the CAD software.
-After which, the act of printing the object begins.
+The idea stems out from a design in the CAD software.
+After this, the act of printing the object begins.
 This where a 3D printer filament is used.
 Without the filament, there is no 3D printing.
 So choosing the best 3D printer filament is important.
 Base it on your needs, your budget, and your vision of a 3D object.

 3D Printer Filaments

 There are a lot of 3D printer filaments available out there.
 Every 3D printer has a different need from the other.
 A 3D printer can create different 3D objects too.
 There is almost no end to the possibilities that a 3D printer can do.
 Its uses range from functionality to entertainment purposes.

 There are a lot of types and brands of 3D printer filaments.
 A wide range of industries uses 3D printing.
 A 3D printer can create a simple sink scrub at home or a part of an airplane.
 The key to finding the perfect 3D printer is to know your needs.

 Here are 5 best 3D printer filaments specially curated for your needs:

 1. PLA (Polylactic Acid)

 The most common and known 3D printer filament is PLA (polylactic acid).
 This is widely available and comes in a lot of colors.
 It is more environmental-friendly compared to the other 3D printer filaments.
 PLA is created with starch, corn, or sugar cane.
 These are renewable resources.

 If you have just discovered 3D printing and is new to the industry, then PLA is the best filament type for you.
 PLA is one of the easiest filament types to work with.
 This makes the printing process much smoother and faster.